packit/packit.dev/docs/configuration/index.md

 #### status_name_template

 (*string*)  Template that can be used to modify the (commit) status name that Packit uses by default.
-It used in the following manner:
+It is used in the following manner:

 ```py
 status_name_template.format(…)
 ```

+The template follows the [Format String Syntax](https://docs.python.org/3/library/string.html#formatstrings).

 This allows for automation with GitHub merge queues, or any other tools that depend on the consistent status naming.